If you've had COVID-19, you should still get vaccinated. Here's why.

-Did you know that even if you’ve had COVID-19 it’s recommended you still get a vaccine?
+Even if you’ve had COVID-19, it’s recommended you still get a vaccine.
 That’s because we’re not sure how long the antibodies we develop after getting COVID-19 stay in our body, or whether they’re enough to protect us from reinfection.
 While we’ve come a long way in understanding COVID-19 in such a short time, this is one of many unanswered questions.
 In general, the recommendation is to get the vaccine three months after your COVID-19 diagnosis.
 The handful of documented reinfection cases all occurred more than 90 days after initial diagnosis.

 Then there’s the urgency of trying to slow down the spread of COVID-19.
 A key to that is achieving herd immunity, which can be accomplished through vaccines.
 Time is of the essence and right now we don’t have the time or technology to rapidly and accurately determine the amount of antibodies that everyone still has after recovering from COVID-19.
 We also don’t want to deny people access to a vaccine just because they already had COVID-19.
 Some people are more vulnerable than others to the virus, and it’s documented that some people have gotten COVID-19 twice.